wsdjeg/jieba.vim/README.md

 ## Functions

 1. Augment eight Vim word motions (i.e. `b`, `B`, `ge`, `gE`, `w`, `W`, `e`, `E`) such that they can be used in Chinese text and English text at the same time.
 The augmented behavior remains similar.
 For example, augmented `w` won't jump over Chinese punctuation whereas `W` will.
+2. The behavior of the augmented word motions is compatible with Vim's original word motions when handling ASCII text without Chinese.
+Together with lazy loading (see the option `g:jieba_vim_lazy`), it's possible to leave this plugin on (for certain file types).
-2. Preview the destination of the word motions beforehand.
+3. Preview the destination of the word motions beforehand.
 Since there's sometimes ambiguity in Chinese word segmentation, and since even when there's no ambiguity, jieba library may not align well with human users, it's not always evident where a word motion will jump to.
 In such circumstance, user may want to preview jumps beforehand.

 ## Usage